Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Initial State Estimation: A MHE Approach

-Having formed the residual function that is the objective of optimization problem \textbf{P2}, we move forward with solving the minimization problem using GN iterative method by updating state vector $\m{q}$ such that \eqref{eq:GaussN_nonlinsq} is minimized.
-The GN update for iteration $(i)$ is given as~\eqref{eq:Gauss-itr} with a GN step size denoted by $h_g$.
+Having developed the residual function that is the objective of \textbf{P2}, we move forward with solving the minimization problem using the GN iterative method by updating state vector $\m{q}$ such that \eqref{eq:GaussN_nonlinsq} is minimized.
+The GN update for iteration $i$ is given as~\eqref{eq:Gauss-itr} with a GN step-size denoted by $h_g$.